EdwinVW/dapr-workshop/Assignment03/step-by-step.md

 1. Open the file `src/TrafficControlService/Controllers/TrafficController.cs` in VS Code.

-1. Near the end of the method, you find the code that sends a `SpeedingViolation` message to the FineCollectionService over HTTP:
+1. Near the end of the `VehicleExit` method, you find the code that sends a `SpeedingViolation` message to the FineCollectionService over HTTP:

    ```csharp
    // publish speedingviolation